shefiarasheed/Shefi/README.md

 9.Implemeted Junittest.
 The testing implemented for checking the API key is valid or not

-10.Used good Java coding pattern to implemet this app.

-11.Implemented Espresso UI testing.The testing is implemeted  for validating matching the textview text values with constant String values.For testing this,
+10.Implemented Espresso UI testing.The testing is implemeted  for validating matching the textview text values with constant String values.For testing this,

 To run a single test, open the Project window, and then right-click a test and click Run .
 To test all methods in a class, right-click a class or method in the test file and click Run .
 To run all tests in a directory, right-click on the directory and select Run tests

-12.Scripts for Gradle,
+11.Scripts for Gradle,

 Gradle Script